IU-PR/xai/content/docs/Groups/Attention Rollout for BERT.md

 ### Why Attention Rollout?
 Attention rollout was chosen as an XAI method for this project due to its focus on attention mechanism which I find to be especially important and interesting.
+Attention analysis allows to detect specific patterns model is looking for in the provided data, thus providing a great direction for research in the explainability field.
+Explainability is based on bridging the gap between machine and human understanding of data, and understanding how machine attends - breaks down and prioritizes - data is important for it.

 As opposed to, e.g, attention flow method, attention rollout was chosen due to its sufficiently low computation time which was welcome due to low amount of computational resources and time available.
+As this project is aimed not on achieving particular practical tasks, but at researching existing method and model in tandem, understanding basics of XAI and AI overall, using computationally heavy methods would be highly inconvenient, ineffective and unresultful.

 ### Implementation
 ```python